 We are encouraging churches to hold a special Climate Sunday service or event, to make a commitment to tackle climate change, and to raise their voices to call on world leaders to do the same.
 Climate Sunday has been organised by Churches Together in Britain and Ireland with support from charities including CAFOD, Christian Aid, Tearfund, A Rocha UK, and Operation Noah.

-We invite your church to do one or more of three things:
+We invite your church to do one or more of two things:

 - Hold a climate-focused service, to explore the theological and scientific basis of creation care and action on climate, to pray, and to commit to action.

 - Make a commitment as a local church community to taking long term action to reduce its own greenhouse gas emissions.

 Dr Ruth Valerio in 'Saying Yes to Life', The Archbishop of Canterbury's Lent Book 2020